sahalk903/sahalk903.github.io/index.md

 **Welcome to Sydney Halk's website!**

-## This website showcases Sydney Halk's progression of her studies with computer science and graphic design.
+## This website showcases the progression of my studies with computer science and graphic design.

 # About Sydney Halk
 [Go to Sydney's About Page](https://sahalk903.github.io/AboutSydney)